 Many of the Nation's forests and rangelands have become unnaturally dense as a result of past fire suppression policies.
 Today's forests contain previously unrecorded levels of fuels, while highly flammable invasive species now pervade many rangelands.
 As a result, ecosystem health has suffered significantly across much of the Nation.
 When coupled with seasonal droughts, these unhealthy forests and rangelands, overloaded with fuels, are vulnerable to unnaturally severe wildland fires.
 The geographic scope of the problem is enormous, with estimates approaching 200 million acres of forest and rangeland at risk of catastrophic fire.
 The problem has been building across the landscape for decades.
 Its sheer size makes it impossible to treat all the acres needing attention in a few years or even within the next decade.

 In 2002 alone, the Nation experienced over 88,000 wildland fires that cost the Federal government $1.6 billion to suppress.
 Many of these wildfires significantly impacted threatened or endangered species.
 The Biscuit Fire burned an area of 499,570 acres in Oregon and California that included 49 nest sites and 50,000 acres of designated critical habitat for the threatened northern spotted owl and 14 nesting areas and 96,000 acres of designated critical habitat for the threatened marbled murrelet.
 The estimated fire suppression cost was $134,924,847.
-The Rodeo-Chediski fire in Arizona, the largest fire in the State's post-settlement history, burned through 462,614 acres, including 20 nesting areas for the threatened Mexican spotted owl.
+The Rodeo-Chediski fire in Arizona, the largest fire in the State's post-settlement Start Printed Page 33807history, burned through 462,614 acres, including 20 nesting areas for the threatened Mexican spotted owl.
 Unless fuel loads can be reduced on the thousands of acres classified at high risk of catastrophic wildfires, more adverse effects like those of the 2002 fire season are certain to occur.